shimisnow/poc-nestjs/docs/markdown/resolved-problems/authentication-flow.md

 state "Auth Service" as auth
 password_req --> auth: accessToken

-state "Verifies if token was invalidated by loggout or password change" as verify auth --> verify
+state "Verifies if token was invalidated by logout or password change" as verify auth --> verify

 state is_valid <<choice>>